Sample Of Criminal Cases The Law Offices of Peter F. Goldscheider Has Handled

 People v.
 Lal

-A gang related prosecution involving the so-called "Taliban" gang of East Palo Alto of which our client was allegedly a member.
-Despite the fact that the local police gang expert testified at the preliminary hearing that our client was an active member of the gang, which would have been a "strike" under the California Three Strikes law, we were able to show that the charge was unsupported by the law and the evidence and get the charge dismissed.
+A gang-related prosecution involving the so-called “Taliban” gang of East Palo Alto, of which our client was allegedly a member.
+Despite the fact that the local police gang expert testified at the preliminary hearing that our client was an active member of the gang, which would have been a “strike” under the California Three Strikes law, we were able to show that the charge was unsupported by the law and the evidence and to get the charge dismissed.

 People v.
 Rodriguez